Xue Feng

-Xue Feng (薛峰 (Xuē Fēng); born February 6, 1965), is a Chinese American geologist who worked for IHS Inc. when he was arrested by the Beijing State Security Bureau during a business trip to China.
+Xue Feng (薛峰; born February 6, 1965) is a Chinese American geologist who worked for IHS Inc. when he was arrested by the Beijing State Security Bureau during a business trip to China.
 He was subsequently tortured, charged with espionage, and sentenced to 8 years in prison.
 On April 3, 2015, he was released from the Beijing No.2 Prison and immediately deported to the U.S.

 Early life and education

 Xue Feng was born on February 6, 1965, near the city of Xi'an in Shaanxi province in China.
 While pursuing a geology degree at Xi'an's Northwest University in the late 1980s and early 1990s, he acted as an interpreter and guide for visiting geologists.
 One geologist that he met, David Rowley, invited him to do his PhD at the University of Chicago.

 While at the University of Chicago, Xue Feng worked on ultra-high-pressure metamorphism, a transformation that can be seen in rocks that have been to depths of 70 km or more.
 He graduated with a doctoral degree in geology.
 He worked as the Northeast Asia manager for IHS Inc.

 Xue has a wife, Nan Kang, and two children.